entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

  119. Suborbital and marginal plates in contact: absent (0); present (1).
 > Gariner and Miles (1990), Character 22.28; Carr (1991), Character 55; Carr and Hlavin (2010), Character 55; Rücklin *et al*.
 (2015), Character 55; Zhu Y *et al*.
 (2016), Character 55; Jobbins *et al*.
 (2022, 2024), Character 55; Xue *et al*.
 (2025), Character 119.

+197. Spiracular notch between the postorbital and suborbital plates: absent (0); present (1).

+> - The spiracular notch between the postorbital plate and the dorsal margin of suborbital plate is present in some Incisoscutoidea, such as *Torosteus*, *Harrytoombsia*, and *Mcnamaraspis*.
+The spiracular notch of *Mcnamaraspis* is closed by short contact between the suborbital and postorbital plates.

  120. Suborbital plate with a contact face for the PSG on the linguiform process: absent (0); present (1).
 > Carr (1991), Character 56; Carr and Hlavin (2010), Character 56; Rücklin *et al*.
 (2015), Character 56; Zhu Y *et al*.
 (2016), Character 56; Jobbins *et al*.
 (2022, 2024), Character 56; Xue *et al*.
 (2025), Character 120.